jasonsbarr/how-to-think-like-a-programmer/manuscript/01-introduction.md

 Also, if you work through this whole book you'll cover about as much as you would learn from an introductory computer science course at a top university.
 You'll work through some pretty advanced programming problems!

+## About The Book

+The book is divided into 4 sections:

+1. Basic Programming
+2. Intermediate JavaScript Topics
+3. Algorithms and Program Design
+4. Final Project

+The sections are divided into 6 or 7 chapters each.

 Each chapter covers an important topic you need to know to become a proficient JavaScript programmer.

-There are exercises at the end of each chapter, and there are several projects throughout the book.
+There are exercises at the end of each chapter, and there's a project at the end of each section.

 These project chapters don't just walk you through the code for the project.
 They show you the steps of breaking down the problem and thinking through the solution.
 Just like what you'll need to do in real life once you get your first programming job.

+Finally, there's a massive final project that will make a worthy addition to any portfolio.

 ## How To Get The Most out of This Book